cvetomir-todorov/CecoChat/docs/what-next.md

   - Improve existing log aggregation - performance of Fluentd, ElasticSearch index customizations
 * Misc
   - Improve monotonic clock skew and make snowflake ID generation to use it as `IdGen.ITimeSource`
-  - Improve error handling, resilience, validation (e.g. gRPC requests)
+  - Improve error handling, resilience